Bond Program FAQs

 What are the projects being funded with the proceeds from the bond?

-Information about current and completed bond projects is available via the following links:
+Information about bond construction projects is available on the Construction Updates website.

-What is a Master Plan, and has it been completed?
+What is a Facilities Master Plan, and has it been completed?

 A Master Plan is a comprehensive, long-term outline of capital projects required to meet the current and future needs of the District.
-The 2041 Facilities Master Plan for LBCCD was prepared by Facilities Planning & Program Services, Inc. (“FPPS”).
+The 2041 Facilities Master Plan for LBCCD was developed in 2016, and an update was conducted in 2024.

 How do I find out if a particular building on campus is being considered for renovation?